First bounds on effective muon interactions using the NA64$\mu$ experiment at CERN: The NA64 Experiment

 \section{The NA64$\mu$ Experiment}

 The NA64$\mu$ experiment utilizes the M2 beamline at the CERN Super Proton Synchrotron (SPS) accelerator which delivers a 160~GeV muon beam to an active target, an electromagnetic calorimeter (ECAL), followed by a hermetic detector system.
-A sketch of the setup including an example of signal-like event is illustrated in Fig. \ref{fig:NA64_setup}.
+A sketch of the setup including an example of a signal-like event is illustrated in Fig. \ref{fig:NA64_setup}.
 The signal signature is a single scattered muon with momentum below 80~GeV and an energy deposition compatible with a minimum ionizing particle in ECAL and in the hadronic calorimeters (HCAL0-1) located downstream.
 In addition, it is required no additional energy associated to electromagnetic or hadronic activity in the VETO and the Veto hadronic calorimeters, (VHCAL0-1) downstream the ECAL.
-If such an event would be detected it would indicate the possible production of invisible states via processes like $\mu \mathcal{N} \rightarrow \mu \mathcal{N} X$, where $\mathcal{N}$ is the target nucleus, and $X$ is a light feebly interacting particle such as a dark photon or a dark Z.
+If such an event would be detected it would indicate the possible production of invisible states via processes like $\mu \mathcal{N} \rightarrow \mu \mathcal{N} X$, where $\mathcal{N}$ is the target nucleus, and $X$ is a light feebly interacting particle such as a dark photon or a dark Z. In the NA64 kinematic regime, the momentum transfer to the nucleus, and hence the recoil, is negligible.
+Consequently, the nucleus can be treated as a coherent object, leading to an enhancement of elastic scattering, while inelastic processes are suppressed~\cite{Kirpichnikov:2021jev}.

-The incoming muons are tagged by a set of scintillators counters ($S_{0-3}$ and $\overline{V}_{0-1}$) and their momentum is reconstructed by the first magnetic spectrometer (MS1), with Micromegas trackers.
+The incoming muons are tagged by a set of scintillator counters ($S_{0-3}$ and $\overline{V}_{0-1}$) and their momentum is reconstructed by the first magnetic spectrometer (MS1), with Micromegas trackers.
 The target is a high-granularity Lead-Scintillator ECAL with 40 radiation length, capable of measuring energy deposits and identifying minimum-ionizing particles.
 The scattering of the final state muon is tagged by two counters placed along the beam-deflected axis, $S_4$ and S$_{\mu}$ and its outgoing momentum is reconstructed in the downstream magnetic spectrometer (MS2) with a set of GEMs, Micromegas and Straw Chamber detectors.
 The dedicated set of veto and trigger scintillators ensures rejection of background processes such as kaon decays, beam halo interactions, and mis-reconstructed tracks.
 The HCAL modules close the setup hermeticity together with the veto detectors.

 For the 2022 dataset of $1.98 \cdot 10^{10}$ muons on target (MOT), no candidate events were observed, allowing NA64 to place the most stringent constraints to date on light vector mediators coupling to muons with the $L_\mu - L_\tau$ gauge extension of the SM as a benchmark model \cite{NA64:2024klw}.
 In 2023/2024 runs $3.5\cdot 10^{11}$ MOT were collected and the analysis is ongoing.
 The experiment could potentially reach $1.0\cdot10^{14}$ MOT during LHC Run 5.
 An upgrade of the experimental setup is currently being studied by the collaboration to reach such milestone.